Get Free Audit

 Method #3: Create a menu template from scratch

-Before we proceed, create the theme as described in method #1 and complete the steps 1 and 2.
+Before we proceed, create the theme as described in method #1 and complete steps 1 and 2.

 1. Navigate to app/design/frontend/BelVG/Name of the theme you created/Magento_Theme/layout/default.xml and add the following layout: